 Last time the school roll fell to the point where it became a sole charge school with a single teaching principal was in 1987, and it regained its two classroom status in 1993.
 Since then a lot of energy has gone into maintaining the roll and the facilities and we are lucky enough to boast excellent classrooms, a technology room, a library and a large office space.
 Covered decking outside the classrooms allows the children to sit outside at break times to eat, regardless of the weather, and hard surface playing court does duty for multiple sports and games.

 Education Outside the Classroom is a strong feature of the school year, including local and regional camps and tramps, and other activities such as ice skating in Queenstown and an annual ski camp to Coronet Peak.

-The roll sits around the 34; there are two classrooms: the junior class is taught by the principal Paula Miller and the principal release teacher Helen Clark; the senior class is taught by Andrew Souta; Jenny Keogh supports both classes as our teacher aide; and Gorettie Breitenberger is our Office Manager.
+The roll sits around the 34; there are two classrooms: the junior class is taught by the principal Paula Miller and the classroom teachers, Michelle Green and Helen Clark; the senior class is taught by Kelly Newland; Catherine Hughes as the teacher aide and Gorettie Breitenberger as our Office Manager.

 The school produces a fortnightly newsletter which includes both school and community news and it is available via email and this Glenorchy Community Website.

 Contemporary Glenorchy School is a small, remote school situated at the head of Lake Wakatipu and is central to the community.

 The families of our children are diverse in their economic status and their occupations.
 We work to provide our children with a positive, quality leaning environment in which they are secure and successful.
 Glenorchy School values the individual.
 Everyone working and learning within this environment is important.